morrisfl/UniFEx/README.md

 # Efficient and Discriminative Image Feature Extraction for Universal Image Retrieval

-This repository contains the code associated with the publication "Efficient and Discriminative Image Feature Extraction for Universal Image Retrieval," which was accepted for presentation at this year's [DAGMA German Conference on Pattern Recognition (GCPR)](https://www.gcpr-vmv.de/year/2024).
+This repository contains the code associated with the publication "Efficient and Discriminative Image Feature Extraction for Universal Image Retrieval", which was accepted for presentation at this year's [DAGMA German Conference on Pattern Recognition (GCPR)](https://www.gcpr-vmv.de/year/2024).

 ### Abstract